faetefilho/artificial-intelligence-portfolio-of-small-projects/README.md

 ## AWS SageMaker
 - [Linear Learner](/linear-learner): This Python script creates S3 bucket, uploads data, prepare data, create model, train and make predictions.
 All tasks are performed programatically on AWS.
+- [XGBoost with Amazon AWS SageMaker](/xgboost-with-amazon-sagemaker/SageMakerTutorialRev001.ipynb): predcition task with XGBoost algorithm on an endpoint.

 ## Software Development:
 - [Futures market algorithmic trading system](/algo-trading-system): This quite simple algo was developed in TradeStation EasyLanguage to trade Wheat futures 420 minutes time frame.
 It was developed in 2017 using walk-forward and monte carlo techniques, incubate in 2018, live for 2019-2020 and retired in 2021 when it hit its pre defined stop/retirement point.